Rajkushwaha0/AirLine_Ticket_Booking/README.md

 ```

 - once you have added your db config as listed above, go the src folder from terminal and execute `npm sequelize db:create`
+- For tables you have to do only `npx sequelize db:migrate` in src directory as Models and Migration are present with the schemas of table.

 ## DB Design(Tables)